-This course covers the organization and presentation of a design/advertising or graphic art portfolio and appropriate related materials.
-Emphasis is placed on development and evaluation of the portfolio, design and production of a resume and self-promotional materials, and interview techniques.
-Upon completion, students should be able to prepare and professionally present an effective portfolio and related self-promotional materials.
+This course covers the organization and presentation of a design portfolio and appropriate related materials.
+Emphasis is placed on development and evaluation of the portfolio, resume and self-promotional materials, and interview techniques.
+Upon completion, students should be able to prepare and professionally present a portfolio and related self-promotional materials.

-GRD 288 Graphic Design for Web II 2 3
+GRD 288 Graphic Design for Web II